Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models

 In the introduction, we motivated DP mixtures of block $g$ priors by arguing that it should lead to higher power for detecting smaller coefficients.
 We also claimed that procedures that pre-select a blocking of the coefficients can be very sensitive to this choice.
-Evidence of these claims is presented in Table \ref{tab:errortypes}, which shows the estimated power associated with identifying ``large'' (those generated from a zero-mean normal with standard deviation 10) and ``small'' (those generated from a standard normal distribution) coefficients, as well as the type I error (for the null coefficients) under the various procedures.
-For the purpose of this table, coefficients are considered ``significant'' if their posterior inclusion probability is greater than 0.5 (in the case of Bayesian procedures), or if they are included in the optimal model after applying generalized cross-validation to identify the optimal shrinkage parameter (for ALasso).
-First, we note that ALasso shows by far the lowest power to detect small signals.
-Even for large coefficients, the performance of ALasso degrades substantially in ``large $p$'' scenarios.
-The same was true of other penalized likelihood procedures we tried (results not shown).
-Next, we note that the standard $g$ prior tends to have lower power than the other Bayesian procedures we consider.
-As we expected, the difference is particularly pronounced for the ``small'' coefficients.
-The procedure of \cite{som2014paradoxes} with $K=3$ tends to be the one with the highest power, but it also comes with extremely high type I error rates.
+Evidence of these claims is presented in Table \ref{tab:errortypes09}, which shows the estimated power associated with identifying ``large'' (those generated from a zero-mean normal with standard deviation 10) and ``small'' (those generated from a standard normal distribution) coefficients, as well as the type I error (for the null coefficients) under the various procedures.
+For the purpose of this table, coefficients are considered ``significant'' if their posterior inclusion probability is greater than 0.5 (in the case of procedures based on variants of the $g$-prior), if they are included in the optimal model after applying generalized cross-validation to identify the optimal penalty parameter (for ALasso){, or if their 95\% posterior credible intervals do not cover zero (in the case of Horseshoe and HSM)}.
+First, we note that ALasso shows by far the lowest power to detect small coefficients.
+Even for large coefficients, the performance of ALasso degrades substantially in ``large $p$'' scenarios, {especially when variables are highly correlated}.
+The same is true of other penalized likelihood procedures we tried (results not shown).
+Next, we note that the standard $g$ prior tends to have lower power than the other Bayesian procedures we consider when it comes to detecting small coefficients. {Indeed, somewhat surprisingly, HSM and Horseshoe seem to have higher overall power than standard $g$-priors in this scenario with similar type-I errors, even though they were not originally designed for model selection.
+GL-$g$ procedures with $\tau^2=1$ also seem to perform poorly, yielding high power for detecting small signals, but also very high type I error rates.} Similarly to GL-$g$ with $\tau^2=1$, the procedure of \cite{som2014paradoxes} with $K=3$ tends to have the highest power, but it also comes with extremely high type I error rates.